A Mom’s Practical Guide to the Best Ideas for Your Family Christmas Bucket List

 Seventeen – snuggle up with a holiday picture book

 Every night, either my husband or myself read books to our little one.
 During Christmas, I bring out the box of Christmas books that my mom read to me when I was young.
-I’m not sure who looks forward to it more, me or my little.
+I’m not sure who looks forward to it more, me or my little one.
 But our holiday book time is always special.

 Here are some of my favorites (both new and old), gleaned from over 40 holiday seasons…